ynput/OpenPype/website/docs/dev_settings.md

     - **type** is only common key which is required for all schema items
 - each item may have "input modifiers" (other keys in dictionary) and they may be required or optional based on the type
 - there are special keys across all items
-    - `"is_file"` - this key is used when defaults values are stored which define that this key is a filename where it's values are stored
+	- `"is_file"` - this key is used when defaults values are stored in the file.
+Its value matches the filename where values are stored
-        - key is validated must be once in hierarchy else it won't be possible to store default values
+	  - key is validated, must be unique in hierarchy otherwise it won't be possible to store default values
 		- make sense to fill it only if it's value if `true`

 	- `"is_group"` - define that all values under a key in settings hierarchy will be overridden if any value is modified
 		  - this key is not allowed for all inputs as they may not have technical ability to handle it
-        - key is validated can be only once in hierarchy and is automatically filled on last possible item if is not defined in schemas
+		  - key is validated, must be unique in hierarchy and is automatically filled on last possible item if is not defined in schemas
 		  - make sense to fill it only if it's value if `true`
 - all entities can have set `"tooltip"` key with description which will be shown in UI on hover

 ### Inner schema
-Settings schemas are big json files which would became unmanageable if would be in single file.
+Settings schemas are big json files which would become unmanageable if they were in a single file.
 To be able to split them into multiple files to help organize them special types `schema` and `template` were added.
-Both types are relating to a different file by filename.
-If json file contains dictionary it is considered as `schema` if contains list it is considered as `template`.
+Both types are related to a different file by filename.
+If a json file contains a dictionary it is considered as `schema` if it contains a list it is considered as a `template`.

 #### schema
 Schema item is replaced by content of entered schema name.
-It is recommended that schema file is used only once in settings hierarchy.
+It is recommended that the schema file is used only once in settings hierarchy.
 Templates are meant for reusing.
 - schema must have `"name"` key which is name of schema that should be used

 ```javascript